 Latency is usually an issue with the analog-to-digital converter connection and/or a computer-side issue with the digital audio workstation (daw).
-If you’re always using the same equipment and setup, then the best way to fix a latency issue is to do set a latency compensation in your daw software.
-For example, read Audacity’s tutorial.
+If you’re always using the same equipment and setup, then the best way to fix a latency issue is to set a latency compensation in your daw software.

-This isn’t a microphone issue, so it shouldn’t affect your choice of a microphone.
+This isn’t a microphone issue, so it shouldn’t affect your choice of microphone.

 The money question!

 Choosing a podcast microphone can be a difficult decision, especially when a microphone’s price point can range from $70 to $500+.
-We’ll break it down based on the different microphone types, features, criteria, and the best situations on when you’d use them in this easy to use table:
+We’ll break it down based on the different microphone types, features, criteria, and the best situations when you’d use them in this easy-to-use table:

-- Best for Studio -- Recording in a home or professional studio or at home in a separate room where background sounds can be controlled
+- Best for Studio – Recording in a home or professional podcast studio or at home in a separate room where background sounds can be controlled

-I hope that this list gives you a good idea of where to start with how to look for podcast microphones and what you need to know to get the best sound quality with your setup.
+I hope that this list gives you a good idea of where to start with how to look for podcast microphones and what you need to know to get the best quality recording with your setup and price range.

-There are other microphone accessories that you’ll need and you can check the How to Start a Podcast section on equipment and things needed for podcasting article.
+There are other microphone accessories that you’ll need and you can check the How to Start a Podcast section on equipment and things needed for podcasting.
 That’ll get you started on accessories like a mic stand, pop filter, shock mount, and more.

 The pop filter, shock mount, and mic stand are will be one accessory that you’ll definitely want to get started with.
 Especially the pop filter as we often make the plosive sounds when we say our P’s that we’ll want to filter out.
 Each accessory will work together to give you a much better recording quality overall.